JSpeedie/G2ME-legacy/README.md

 JohnSmith AaronAardvark 3 2 28 3 2018
 ```

-Challonge seemingly doesn't always get the date right.
+**Note:** Challonge seemingly doesn't always get the date right.
 If this is
 of importance to you, make sure to double check the date when
 editing the file.

 Once this is all done, you're ready to continue with `G2ME`!
-If you'd like to add the data from this bracket to the existing
+If you'd like to add the data from this bracket *to the existing
-player data in the system, make sure to use the `-k` flag!
+player data in the system*, make sure to use the `-k` flag!
 </p></details>